-Despite being made without milk, without eggs, and even without butter, these Vegan Pancakes pack a classic, homey flavor that stacks up (<—did you see what I did there?) to the more decadent competition.
+Despite being made vegan pancakes without milk, without eggs, and even without butter, they pack a classic, homey flavor that stacks up (<—did you see what I did there?) to the more decadent competition.

-Whether or not you are vegan, the super-short ingredient list and fantastic results make these healthy and delicious Vegan Pancakes well worth making.
+Whether or not you are vegan, the super-short ingredient list and fantastic results make these wholesome, yummy pancakes well worth making.

-How to Make Perfect (EASY) Homemade Vegan Pancakes
+How to Make Fluffy Vegan Pancakes from Scratch

 When I was growing up, my dad always cooked our weekend breakfasts from scratch (you can see his much beloved fluffy pancake recipe here).
-He taught me that you don’t need a box of Aunt Jemima to whip up perfect pancakes pronto.
+He taught me that you don’t need a mix to whip up perfect pancakes pronto.

-And spoiler: this is a Vegan Pancake recipe without flax eggs, without egg replacer, and without any other odd add-ins.
-I simply made the batter without the egg and was delighted by how fluffy and fab they turned out to be.
+And spoiler: this is a vegan pancake recipe without flax eggs, without egg replacer, and without any other odd add-ins.
+I simply made a basic pancake batter without the egg and was delighted by how fluffy and fab they turned out to be.

 - Whole Wheat Flour.
 I love my pancakes on the healthy side, and I find that with white whole wheat flour (which is higher in fiber and nutrients than white flour), they are still plenty light and fluffy.

 - Cinnamon.
-A pinch makes the Vegan Pancakes taste warm and cozy.
+A pinch makes the pancakes taste warm and cozy.

 - Pure Maple Syrup + Vanilla.
 A touch of each for sweetness and flavor.
 Use the real deal for both.
 These pancakes have few ingredients, so each is important.

 - Baking Powder.
 To help the pancakes rise.
-Do not make these Vegan Pancakes without baking powder.
-Since there isn’t an egg, it’s the ingredient that helps the pancakes lift.
+Do not make these vegan pancakes without baking powder.
+Since this recipe is made without eggs, it’s the ingredient that helps the pancakes lift.

 Vegan Pancake Cooking Tips

-- With any healthy whole grain pancake recipe, it’s important to cook the pancakes low and slow.
+- Cook Low and Slow.
+With any healthy whole grain pancake recipe, it’s important to cook the pancakes low and slow.
 This ensures they cook all the way through without burning on the outside.
 Your patience will be rewarded.

-- Make them your own.
-You can add any mix-ins to this Vegan Pancake batter.
+- Make Them Your Own.
+You can add any mix-ins to this batter.

 - A hint of lemon zest brings the flavor to life.